This post may contain affiliate links.

 Normally cat parents leash their cats before leaving home.
 Sometimes you may feel as if your cat doesn’t want to go outside but the problem may be the leash, which is understandable since many cats don’t like wearing leashes.
-It takes time to acclimate a cat to wear a leash and even when they are used to it, chances are that they will still not like it.
+It takes time to acclimate a cat to wearing a leash and even when they are used to it, chances are that they will still not like it.

 Some leashes may be too tight while others may be rigid and not ideally comfortable, getting the right leash is very important.
 You also want to get a harness that fits around the cat’s body instead of tugging around its neck, since the cat could feel restricted.

-So the next time you heading out, try a different approach maybe use a carrier or a backpack instead of a leash.
+So the next time you head out, try a different approach maybe use a carrier or a backpack instead of a leash.
 This will help you identify if the leash is really the problem or if the cat just doesn’t want to go outside.

-5. Indoor Cats Are Quite Content.
+6. Indoor Cats Are Quite Content.

-Cats associate their own home with safety and protection, while the outside is the complete opposite.
+Cats associate their own home with safety and protection, while the outdoors is the complete opposite.
 It’s understandable why they will choose safety instead of being exposed to an environment that causes them stress.
 When a cat’s territory fulfills all its needs, it doesn’t need to enquire more territory.

 Most indoor cats have their needs met.
-They have enough food, clean water, entertainment, companionship as well as nice views to watch birds flying.
+They have enough food, clean water, entertainment, companionship as well as nice views to watch birds fly.
 They are satisfied and won’t need to look for what they are lacking.
 Therefore their interest in the outdoors is minimal to none.

-6. Cats Health.
+7. Cats Health.

 If you notice a change in your cat’s interest and overall activity level then it’s a good idea to have them checked out, to rule out any underlying health issues.
 Diabetes is very common in cats and one of the main symptoms is lethargy, loss of interest, and weight loss.
 Other symptoms include loss of appetite, urination, and increased thirst.

-7. Rescue Cats.
+8. Rescue Cats.

 Going from foraging for food and trying to avoid cars, wildlife, and nasty people to a luxurious lifestyle inside, it doesn’t make the decision to stay indoors that difficult.
 Being spoiled with toys, cat trees, treats and someone to worship you probably doesn’t hurt either.